Who Goes Below?

 The Spring Equinox is near; a time to finally shed our winter coats!
 Through guided meditations along the trails, we’ll tune into the renewal and awakening magic of nature.
 This is an outdoor hike; please dress appropriately.
 Program for adults. $6 for members; $9 for public.

 Each spring during the first warm rainy night after the equinox, hundreds of amphibians move from underground lairs to vernal pools.
-To find out when BWNC will attempt to observe this migration at Labrador Hollow, watch for alerts on our website, or sign up online to be put on our alert list.
-Recommended for ages 4 and up. $6 for members, $9 for nonmembers.
+To find out when the nature center staff will attempt to observe this migration at Labrador Hollow, watch for alerts on our website, or sign up online to be put on our alert list.
+Program will meet at Labrador Hollow Unique Area.
+Program for ages 5 and up. $6 for members; $9 for public.